Missed Child Support Payments in Australia? Your Legal Options Explained

 Share:

-In this blog, we explore your legal options if child support payments are missed in Australia, including how the system works, what enforcement actions are available, and how Simonidis Steel Lawyers can help.
+In this blog, we explore your legal options if child support payments are missed in Australia, including how the child support scheme works, what enforcement actions are available, and how Simonidis Steel Lawyers can help.

 Understanding the Child Support System in Australia

-Child support in Australia is managed by Services Australia – Child Support.
+Child support in Australia is managed by Services Australia – Child Support, part of the Department of Human Services.
 This government agency helps parents:

 Child support payments can be arranged in two main ways:

-• Private Collect: The paying parent deposits the agreed amount directly to the other parent.
+• Private Collect: The paying parent, also known as the liable parent, deposits the agreed amount directly to the other parent.

 • Child Support Collect: Services Australia collects the money on your behalf.